 Ph.D. in Electrical & Computer Engineering (2015-2020), Kansas State University, Manhattan, KS, USA

-Postdoctoral Scholar - Department of Neurosurgery (June 2021 -- Present), University of Iowa; Iowa City, Iowa, USA
+Postdoctoral Scholar - Department of Neurosurgery (June 2021 -- June 2026 ), University of Iowa; Iowa City, Iowa, USA

-Acquire and analyze intracranial EEG (iEEG) data from patients with epilepsy implanted with depth electrodes in the operating room (OR).
-Applied electrical engineering principles—signal processing, system modeling, and estimation—to analyze intracranial EEG and respiratory biosignals.
-Identify respiration-related neural networks using functional and effective connectivity analyses.
-Investigate cortico-cortical connectivity through single-pulse electrical stimulation and evoked potential mapping.
+Acquired and analyzed intracranial EEG data from participants with epilepsy implanted with depth electrodes.
+Developed and applied computational pipelines for analyzing iEEG, respiratory airflow, thoracic effort, and autonomic biosignals.
+Mapped respiration-related neural networks using functional and effective connectivity analyses, contributing to high-impact research on human forebrain synchronization with breathing, including publication in Nature Communications.
+Investigated cortico-cortical connectivity through single-pulse electrical stimulation and evoked potential mapping.

 Adjunct Instructor, - Roy J. Carver Department of Biomedical Engineering (Jan 2025 -- May 2025), University of Iowa; Iowa City, Iowa, USA